 The decision to appoint a SoLR involves Ofgem making a judgement taking into account the full range of criteria and all the information provided by suppliers.
-In total, we received six submissions from suppliers, setting out the terms they would offer to customers if they were to be appointed as the SoLR.
-Below, we have set out the material factors on which we based our decision that British Gas' proposal was the best deal for all consumers.
+In total, we received ten submissions from suppliers, setting out the terms they would offer to customers if they were to be appointed as the SoLR.
+Below, we have set out the material factors on which we based our decision that E.ON Next's proposal was the best deal for customers.